The Truth About Playing Lead Guitar With Emotion & A Proven Formula For Writing (And Improvising) Great Guitar Solos

 Here is the proven 6-step process for playing and improvising better guitar solos:

 Step #1: Identify The Specific Emotion(s) You Want To Express In Your Guitar Solo

-Truly expressive guitar solos start by feeling and identifying the emotion you want to make your listeners feel.
-This clarity is the foundation for everything below.
 Without it, you can only play licks and scales over chords and hope to create something expressive.

 Step #2: Transform Emotion Into Sound

-Contrary to popular belief, music theory is NOT “a set of rules” about how music works (or how music should be written).
+Music theory is NOT “a set of rules” about how music works (or how music should be written).